-As you think about how weight affects your life and health, there are physical measurement tools you can use.
-These include body mass index (BMI) and waist circumference.
-BMI and waist circumference are used to find out if you’re at increased risk of developing health problems because of your body weight or shape.
+As you think about how weight affects your life and health, there are tools you can use.
+These include body mass index (BMI) and waist measurement.
+BMI and waist measurement are used to find out if you’re at a higher risk of developing health problems because of your body weight or shape.

 Using BMI to assess health risk

 The BMI measures the ratio of your weight to your height.
 To learn more about your BMI, go to BMI.
 If your BMI is 18.5–24.9 your BMI has the lowest risk of you developing health problems.

 If your BMI is 25 to 29.9, your weight is classified in the overweight category.
 If your BMI is 30 or more, your weight is classified in the obesity category.
 If your weight is classified in the overweight or obesity categories, you

 may be at higher risk of developing health problems

 - high cholesterol, high blood pressure, heart disease